 We spent 3 weeks travelling around Koh Samui and our stay at the Secret Garden Beach Resort was one of our favourites.
 The Secret Garden has always had a good reputation for it’s food and entertainment and on our previous visits to Koh Samui we had enjoyed a fabulous meal.
-It is situated in Bangrak which is one of our favourite spots on the island and within walking distance of our favourite sports bar The Office.
+It is situated in Bangrak which is one of our favourite spots on the island.
 We were interested to learn that it had been developed now into a small resort so we booked a stay.

 Airport Transfer to the Secret Garden